FOUND PET RESOURCES

 Helping lost pets find their way back home

-I found a stray pet.
+I found a lost or "stray" pet.
 What do I do?

 First of all, thank you for making an effort to help the wayward furry friend currently in your care!

 If you are able, please put the pet in a crate or use another safe restraint device (such as a leash) to keep them safe and prevent them from running free again.